Mallorca's Cycling Secrets

 'The Wall'

 With an average gradient of 15% over just 200m, this little climb packs on hell of a punch (Strava Segment).
-It is literally like staring at a wall when you ride it, and given it's real name is 'Cuestorro Búger' you won't be surprised to hear it also called 'The Bugger'.
+It is literally like staring at a wall when you ride it, and given it's real name is 'Cuestorro Búger' you won't be surprised to hear it also called 'The Little Bugger'.
 Crazy hard, crazy fun, and steep enough that you'll need to sit down to keep your front wheel on the floor - this is another one to keep for a 'surprise!' detour with your friends.

 Mwahahahaaa.